 If you’re primarily focused on running, our pick for the best Garmin running watch is the Forerunner 745.
 It has most of the top-end Forerunner 945’s features but isn’t as pricey.
 Ray from DC Rainmaker also had good things to say about Garmin’s latest running watch: “[The Forerunner 745 is] a solid watch that does exactly what the FR945 has done over the last 18 months… just for $100 less and without maps.”

-An even cheaper option is Garmin’s Forerunner 245 Music, which is currently one of our top picks for the best running watches you can buy right now.
-We said Garmin “struck the right balance between features and affordability,” although the removal of the barometric altimeter seemed like a cash grab.
+A cheaper option is Garmin’s Forerunner 55, which is currently one of our top picks for the best running watches you can buy right now.
+We said the Forerunner 55 is “one of the most well-rounded running watches, even though it’s only $200.”

 Of course, we’d be remiss not to mention the Garmin Fenix 6 lineup.
 These are, hands down, the best multisport watches you can buy.
 If you’re willing to pay up, you’ll have access to tons of features suited for outdoor enthusiasts.
 Some models even feature solar charging!